flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

 These flight sticks have normal flight surface controls (pitch, roll and yaw) but they also have 10 configurable buttons, 8-way hat switch and a slider.

-We recommend to use the Microsoft Flight Simulator normal mapping for the flight surfaces.
+We recommend using the Microsoft Flight Simulator normal mapping for the flight surfaces.
 This includes sensitivity settings which are not available in SPAD.

 ![flight-control-mapping](../assets/api-guide/flight-control-mapping.png)